crftr/media-planning/README.md

 # MediaPlanning

-A web application to responsibly track event advertising spend against a budget.
-Event ticket sales are also tracked to show income trends against advertising spend.
+A web application to easily track advertising spend against a budget.
+Event ticket sales are intended to be tracked to show income trends against advertising spend.

 Currently uses:
  * Rails 4.1